hallaai/RouteWise/README.md

 ### The Route Optimization Algorithm

-The core of the application is its scheduling and routing engine.
-While the current version uses a fast and effective **greedy algorithm**, it is designed to be extendable with more advanced AI-powered optimizers using Genkit.
+The core of the application is its sophisticated scheduling and routing engine.
+It employs a multi-stage process to ensure both correct task assignment and high efficiency.

-Here is how the current process works:

-1.  **Data Ingestion:** The user selects a date range and a set of tasks and targets to be scheduled.
-2.  **Task Expansion:** The system identifies all occurrences of tasks within the selected date range, accounting for recurring tasks (e.g., weekly maintenance).
+1.  **Data Ingestion & Task Expansion:** The user selects a date range and the sets of tasks and targets to be scheduled.
+The system then identifies all occurrences of these tasks within the selected range, accounting for recurring tasks (e.g., weekly maintenance).

-3.  **Daily Scheduling Loop:** For each day in the range, the engine iterates through the available targets.
-4.  **Greedy Task Assignment:** For each target, the algorithm greedily selects the best available task from the pool of unscheduled tasks for that day.
-The selection process considers:
-    -   **Skill Matching:** It only considers tasks for which the target possesses the required skills.
-    -   **Time Windows:** It respects any start/end time constraints on a task.
-    -   **Proximity:** It sorts remaining tasks by name (as a simple heuristic) and picks the first one that fits.
-5... **Time Calculation:** The engine calculates the travel time from the target's last known location (either their home base or the previous task) to the new task.
-6.  **Schedule Validation:** A task is only added to a target's schedule if it can be completed within their working hours (including any configured extensions).
-7.  **Iteration:** This process repeats until all possible tasks for the day are scheduled or no more tasks can fit into any target's schedule.
+2.  **Two-Pass Greedy Assignment:** The engine uses a two-pass greedy algorithm to assign tasks day by day.
+This ensures recurring tasks are prioritized.
+    -   **Pass 1 (Recurring Tasks):** It first schedules all recurring tasks, ensuring these fixed commitments are placed on the calendar.
+    -   **Pass 2 (Daily Tasks):** It then schedules the remaining daily (non-recurring) tasks.
+For each daily task, the algorithm evaluates all available and qualified workers to find the **best fit**.
+The best fit is the worker who can perform the task with the minimum "cost," calculated as a combination of travel time and potential idle time.
+This task-centric approach ensures that workers with non-standard hours (e.g., part-timers) are utilized effectively.

+3.  **Two-Way Packing Optimization:** After the initial assignments are made, a final optimization pass runs to "pack" the schedule and minimize idle time.
+    -   **Backward Pass:** Starting from the end of each worker's day, the algorithm pushes tasks as late as possible, closing gaps before tasks that have a fixed `startTime`.
+This prevents long, unnecessary waits.
+    -   **Forward Pass:** It then performs a forward pass from the start of the day, pulling tasks as early as possible to fill any remaining idle slots.
+This "squeezes" the schedule from both directions, resulting in a tightly packed and efficient workday.

+4.  **Schedule Validation:** Throughout the process, every assignment is validated against constraints like worker skills, task time windows (`startTime`, `endTime`), and the worker's shift hours.

 ### Unscheduled Task Handling